C0D1NG/C0D1NG/README.md

 ---

-# If you are a beginner and wants to start your open source journey then
+# If you are a beginner and want to start your open source journey then

 ## 👉 1. _Fork_ this repository